johanfrank/wp-plugin-base/README.md

 * Handles reading and writing post meta automatically.
 * Removes all post meta when uninstalling plugin.
-* Sets up and registers metaboxes, custom post types and taxonomies.
+* Sets up and registers metaboxes, custom post types, taxonomies, scripts and styles.
 * Renders metaboxes automatically, if not explicitly rendered by render().

 ## Properties